TruePadawan/Pluck/README.md

 # Pluck

-Pluck is a lightweight file-sharing application consisting of a self-hosted ASP.NET Core Web API and a CLI client with Spectre.Console UI formatting, file upload/download progress tracking, and clipboard integration.
+Pluck is a fast, lightweight, self-hosted ephemeral file-sharing application.
+It consists of a self-hosted ASP.NET Core Web API and a feature-rich C# CLI client with Spectre.Console UI formatting, file upload/download progress tracking, and clipboard integration.

+---

+## How Pluck Works

+Pluck is designed for temporary file sharing with automatic lifecycle management and zero maintenance:

+1. **Upload & Configure Expiry:** When sharing a file via `pluck share`, you set a Time-To-Live (`--ttl` in hours, default 24 hours) and/or a maximum download count (`--downloads`).
+2. **Instant Link Generation:** The server generates a unique download token and link, which the CLI automatically copies to your system clipboard.
+3. **Automated Background Cleanup:** The Pluck API runs an automated background cleanup worker every 10 minutes.
+4. **Permanent File Purging:** A file is immediately rendered unavailable and permanently purged from both disk storage and the database as soon as:
+   - Its Time-To-Live (TTL) expires, or
+   - Its remaining download limit reaches zero.

 ---